-In their datasheet TI recommends to connect pin 8 (MT) via a resistor and a switch to V- for (de)activating the mute circuit, which is most unpractical, due to the fact that the switch is connected to V-, mostly around -35V.
+In their datasheet TI recommends to connect pin 6 and 11 (MT) via a resistor and a switch to V- for (de)activating the mute circuit, which is most unpractical, due to the fact that the switch is connected to V-, mostly around -35V.
 In that case some extra electronics would be required to come to TTL/CMOS level resp. ground.

 After studying the internal schematics and some controlling measurements on our prototype, we found a way better solution.
-We mounted a 39k resistor directly from pin 8 to V-, causing a current out of pin 8 from 0,42-0,85mA, depending supply voltage.
+We mounted a 18k resistor directly from pin 6/11 to V-, causing a current out of pins 6/11 from 0,42-0,85mA, depending supply voltage.
 Due to this, the amp is active (Gain 0dB), see graph below.

-With this fixed mounted connection to V- by a resistor, the MT line of the IC is at a potential of around -2,7V, where the base of the internal mute transistor is at ground level, so conducting > sound.
+With this fixed mounted connection to V- by a resistor, the MT lines of the IC is at a potential of around -2,7V, where the base of the internal mute transistor is at ground level, so conducting > sound.
 See the picture at former page where we also drew the internal mute circuitry.

-By connecting this MT line to ground now, the internal transistor will lead no current since the BE part of it is <0,5V and so the circuit is in mute mode, that's it!
+By connecting this MT line to ground or a higher level, the internal transistor will lead no current since the BE part of it is <0,5V and so the circuit is in mute mode, that's it!
 Now you can use a switch to ground or an active circuit via f.e. a processor system.